nmeri17/suphle-docs/src/docs/v1/flows/index.md

 ##

 Flow request uses a pub sub pattern ie. Publishing to all flows containing outgoing route (same way we pick event external handlers).
 Furthermore, each write to the redis data store by a queried database result set subscribes to that topic.
 Each write to the database looks up subscriptions matching the criteria

+random update